gediz/mpv-wiki/FAQ.md

 * Windows/OSX

-  Whether tearing happens may depend on the backend.
+  Whether tearing happens with OpenGL may depend on the backend.
 Try various with ``--vo=opengl:backend=NAME``, where `NAME` is the name of the backend. `dxinterop` seems to perform best generally, but it will crash randomly with some older buggy Intel drivers.

+  ``--vo=direct3d`` should never tear.
+(Maybe.)

 * Nvidia